-(A) Applicable Law.
-"Applicable law" means the Tribal Constitution, this Potawatomi Revised Law and Order Code, approved by the General Council on July 20, 1991, comprising Titles 1 through 14, applicable federal law & the "Compact".
+(B) Applicable Law.
+"Applicable law" means the Tribal Constitution, this Potawatomi Revised Law and Order Code, applicable federal law and the "Compact".

-(B) Bingo.
+(C) Bingo.
 "Bingo" means the game of chance commonly known as bingo (whether or not electronic, computer, or other technologic aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, in which the holder of each card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tip-jars, instant bingo and other games similar to bingo.

-(C) Casino.
-"Casino" means a facility in which several gaming activities or enterprises are operated.
+(D) Casino.
+"Casino" means facility in which several gaming activities or enterprises are operated.

-(D) Charitable Gaming Ticket.
+(E) Charitable Gaming Ticket.
 "Charitable gaming ticket" means any game piece used in the play of a paper pull tab game, or jar ticket game, or raffle.

-(E) Cheating.
+(F) Cheating.
 "Cheating" means a person's operating or playing in any game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself or someone in privity with him an advantage over and above the chance of the game.

-(F) Code.
-"Code" means the Potawatomi Revised Law and Order Code, approved by the General Council on July 20, 1991, comprising Titles 1 through 14, as amended hereafter.
+(G) Code.
+"Code" means the Potawatomi Revised Law and Order code approved by the General Council on July 20, 1991, comprising Titles 1 through 14, as amended hereafter.

-(G) Compact.
+(H) Compact.
 "Compact" means the gaming compact between the Tribe and the State to regulate Class III gaming, as authorized by the IGRA.

-(H) Compensation.
+(I) Compensation.
 "Compensation" means any wages, salaries, bonuses, and all other forms of remuneration for services rendered.

-(I) Council or Tribal Council.
-"Council" or "Tribal Council" means the Tribal Council existing and functioning pursuant to the Constitution and By-laws of the Tribe.
+(J) Council or Tribal Council.
+"Council" or Tribal Council" means the Tribal Council existing and functioning pursuant to the Constitution and By-laws of the Tribe.